 Because this ratio value can vary widely, the comparison of net sales amounts with current assets is best used to spot trends over a number of accounting periods for the same company, or to compare multiple companies within the same industry.

-You can use the following formula to calculate an organization’s sales to current assets ratio:
+You can use the following formula to calculate an organization’s sales to current asset ratio:

-Sales to Current Assets Ratio = Net Sales / Current Assets
+Sales to Current Asset Ratio = Net Sales / Current Assets

 The net sales amount used in the ratio would be based on the period being assessed, but you would usually consider a company’s annual sales figure.